 Tools like Ahrefs allow you to analyze your site’s backlinks.
 If you want to improve SEO by earning more relevant backlinks, SEO services can help.

-If you made it this far and you’re ready to invest in professional SEO help, we have some tips to help you get started.
+If you made it this far and you’re ready to invest in professional SEO help, we have some tips (and a video!) to help you get started.

 When choosing an SEO agency: